MikeQin/data-science-experience-using-spark/README.md

 Unzip it, and copy `spark-2.1.0-bin-hadoop2.7` folder to `C:\Programs\`

-### Install winutils.exe
+### Install winutils.exe for Spark

-In Windows, winutils.exe is required. winutils.exe can be downloaded 64-bit version [here](https://github.com/steveloughran/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe)
+In Windows, winutils.exe is required to run Spark-Shell.
+Downloaded winutils.exe 64-bit version [here](https://github.com/steveloughran/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe)

 Create a hadoop folder on your hard drive, for example: